Cone-Rod Dystrophy in Miniature Longhaired Dachshunds

-> By the end of 2016 the AHT hopes to modify the CORD1 DNA test to take into account our new understanding of CORD1 in Dachshunds.
+The AHT hopes to modify the CORD1 DNA test to take into account our new understanding of CORD1 in Dachshunds.
 As soon as the new test is available full information will appear on our website.

 The Animal Health Trust would like to thank all the dachshund owners and breeders who have contributed to these studies over the years and who have contributed constructively to discussions about cone-rod dystrophy in this breed.